Visit a prisoner

 Lockers are available to store personal items such as keys and wallets.

-If you have a baby, you can bring all of the following:
+If you have a baby, you can only bring the following:

 - one nappy